-At the same time, we would like to point out that in view of the specific nature of our activities and overall specifics of the legal field, we do not have to satisfy some of your requirements, especially those related to the legal claim defended by us.
+At the same time, we would like to point out that in view of the specific nature of our activities and overall specifics of the legal field, we do not have to comply with some of your requirements, especially those related to the legal claim represented by us.

-This Policy enter into effect on 1 April 2019 and are issued in accordance with the GDPR with a view to complying with the duty borne by the Law Firm to provide information under the GDPR.
-At the same time, we would like to inform you that this Policy may be updated, in which case, the changes contained in the update shall become effective after the relevant update is published on the website of our Law Firm.
+This Policy enters into effect as of 1 April 2019 and is issued in accordance with the GDPR in order to comply with the information duty borne by the Law Firm under the GDPR.
+At the same time, we would like to inform you that this Policy may be updated, in which case, the changes contained in the update shall become effective once the relevant update is published on the website of our Law Firm.